 HALLEX Action Items do not require a TS.
 (See I-1-0-7 E.)

-Each Office of Disability Adjudication and Review (ODAR) field office must make HALLEX available for public inspection and copying under the Freedom of Information Act (FOIA).
-In ODAR headquarters, the FOIA staff in the Office of Executive Operations and Human Resources is responsible for making HALLEX available for public inspection and copying.
+Each Office of Hearings Operations (OHO) field office must make HALLEX available for public inspection and copying under the Freedom of Information Act (FOIA).
+In OHO headquarters, the FOIA staff in the Office of Executive Operations and Human Resources is responsible for making HALLEX available for public inspection and copying.
+In the Office of Analytics, Review, and Oversight (OARO), the Office of Appellate Operation's Executive Director's Office is responsible for making HALLEX available for public inspection and copying.
 (See 20 CFR §§ 402.50 and 402.60).
-ODAR field offices and headquarters offices may refer the public to HALLEX online as an alternative to onsite inspection or copying.
+OHO and OARO employees may refer the public to HALLEX online as an alternative to onsite inspection or copying.
 (See I-1-0-4 A.)